-Through my work, I want to bring awareness to mental health stigma issues and create change to the inequalities we experience.
-Misconceptions of treatment should be altered as well as negative attitudes toward those living with a mental illness.
+Through my work, I want to bring awareness to mental health and create change in the inequalities we are experiencing.
+Negative attitudes toward those living with a mental illness should be altered.
 Along with our cultural stigma, we also face discrimination.
 We should have the help that we need in order to better our mental health.
-Over all stigma and inequalities in our community are very hurtful to our love ones who are suffering from a mental illness.
+Overall stigma and inequalities in our community are very hurtful to our loved ones who are in a healing journey from a mental illness.